hMsats/double_pendulum_octave/README.md

 # double_pendulum_octave
-Swinging double pendulum in Octave (open source version of matlab)
+Swinging double pendulum in Octave (open source version of Matlab)

 In octave just type: `dp` to start.
 The pendulum is plotted via `plot` in Octave.